Food Access Programs

 The Lancaster Community Garden provides access to green space for families and individuals to grow their own “backyard” garden and get to know other gardeners in the community.
 We also grow produce to donate to our recipient organizations.

-We are always looking for volunteers (individuals and groups) to help out with our Food Access programming, particularly gleaning, Plant-a-Row, and the Lancaster Community Garden.
-Click here to learn more about our current volunteering opportunities or fill out our volunteer interest form.
+We are always looking for volunteers (individuals and groups) to help out at the Lancaster Community Garden.
+Click here to learn more about our seasonal volunteering opportunities or fill out our volunteer interest form.